stemtreehacks/stem_treehacks_2018/README.md

 # How winners will be determined

-We will be judging your team's model and algorithm based on your results for team's result for January 2018.
+We will be judging your team's model and algorithm based on your results for January 2018.

 Submit the following by making a pull request against our repo:
 * your team's forecast for January 2018 as a CSV.
 It should be formatted in the same way as the data we have provided.